Rainbow Nursery

 - To bring an enthusiasm for play and willingness to co-play with the children, scaffolding and developing their learning through your interactions with them.

-- To work directly with a group of named children aged from 3 months to 4 years old providing learning opportunities through play.
+- To work directly with a group of named children aged from 2-3 years old providing learning opportunities through play.

 - To carry out appropriate child observations, assessments, and individual planning for a key group of children.